Miaoli County: Republic of China

 After the handover of Taiwan from Japan to the Republic of China on 25 October 1945, the present day area of Miaoli County was incorporated to Hsinchu County.
-On 16 August 1950, the government re-established Miaoli county with Miaoli Township as the county seat.
-On 25 December 1981, Miaoli Township was upgraded from township to a county-administered city.
+On 16 August 1950, the government re-established Miaoli County with Miaoli Township as the county seat.
+On 25 December 1981, Miaoli Township was upgraded from a township to a county-administered city.

 Geography

 Miaoli County is considered to be located in the central northern part of the island of Taiwan, contiguous with Hsinchu county, Hsinchu City, and Taichung City.
 The Xueshan Range is located on the border between Miaoli county and Taichung City.
 Miaoli county north to south averages about 50 kilometers and east to west averages about 64 kilometers.
 It is roughly diamond-shaped in appearance.
 The overall coastline of Miaoli is about 50 kilometers long.

 Miaoli has little flat lands (plateau) and very mountainous due to the Xueshan Range.
 Miaoli has rich rainfall along with abundant rivers.